TofuOverdose/WebMapMaker/README.md

 WebMapMaker is a simple tool for automatic building of sitemaps for your websites in xml or txt written in Go

 ## CLI usage
-Build the binary with **go build**, then execute it with the following arguments:
+Build the binary with **make build**, then execute it with the following arguments:
 ```
-./webmapmaker -t="https://google.com" -o="out.xml"
+./bin/makemap -t="https://example.com" -o="out.xml"
 ```
 where **-t** is the target website from which to start crawling and **-o** is the output file (the file extension is required and must be either .xml or .txt)
 Other available arguments: